Zay Dale

 Invited Lecture, “My Experience Teaching Black Literature in Westville Correctional Facility.”
 The Graduate School and Center for Social Concerns.
 University of Notre Dame.
 January 2023.

-"‘You Got Ether in Those Clothes’: Black Textiles and Radical Irruptions," Midwest Modern Language Association (MMLA), Minneapolis, Minnesota.
+‘You Got Ether in Those Clothes’: Black Textiles and Radical Violent Irruptions in Invisible Man, Midwest Modern Language Association (MMLA), Minneapolis, Minnesota.
 November 2022.
-Panel Organizer: African American Literature.

 “Black Bodies and Catastrophic Spaces: Reading Their Eyes Were Watching God as Climatic Injustice Fiction,” Cornell University.
 April 2022.